LiuFake/Study-on-system-development/README.md

 ### (5) Plan for the next week:

-Review the content I have learned this week, and study "常用工具" to learn about the server.
+Review the content I have learned this week, and study some tools in  `常用工具` to learn about the server.
 If the learning progress is OK, I will start learning computer network as planned.And I want to learn some knowledge about c++.

 ## Week 2

 ### (1) Learning hours:

+about 10 hours

 ### (2) Learning progress:

 I have implemented a series of git operations in the configured Linux virtual machine, and have a certain understanding of git .
 I successfully connected to my virtual machine using MobaXterm .
+And I also learned some about `计算机网络:自顶而下方法` .

 ### (3) Implementation of the tasks I have done this week:

+I tried using some git instructions .
+But something wrong happened when I used the `git remove` .
+I have used `git clone` before, but there is no remote host, even if  I used the `git remove add` remote host is useless .
+I read some information about computer network, and I feel that it contains a lot of content , and it is unrealistic to read all of it in a week .
+So I tried to read some code about the establishment of echo server, and then slowly learn and understand it

 ### (4) Unsolved problems：

-I have no idea when I see the such thick ref  "计算机网络：自顶而下方法", I do not know how to start it and finish the final task , but I'm try to do it.
+I have no idea when I see the such thick ref  `计算机网络：自顶而下方法`, I do not know how to start it and finish the final task , but I'm try to do it.
 I'm going to do the program first, and then learn the knowledge in the process of doing the program .

 ### (5) Plan for the next week: